 To insure that unauthorized people do not retrieve your voice mail, barge into your conversations, etc., many of the advanced features of the NexPath Telephony Server require that you enter a numerical password to identify yourself to the system before the feature can be accessed.

+physical lines

-physical lines pickup groups ring groups The actual telephone lines connected to the NexPath Telephony Server.
+The actual telephone lines connected to the NexPath Telephony Server.